My 5-month-old son has suddenly become very sensitive over new sounds and people. He screams like he is in pain and does not settle down.

 I feel sorry for him that he is afraid.
 Is it okay for him to cry for 15-20 minutes straight when his Grandma has him or should I be taking him back to comfort him?

-5 Month Baby Sensitive To Sounds And New People
+5 Month Baby Sensitive To Noise And New People

 It does sound as if your little son is a bit more sensitive to load sounds than the “average 5 month baby”.
 On the other hand, not being average is certainly not the same thing as not being normal.
 Babies are different, some need a little bit more security and comfort than others.

 One thing that comes to my mind, though, is he early with reaching his milestones?
 While most “average babies” might not be emotionally developed to experience separation anxiety and stranger anxiety until they are around 7 months, some are early.
 And it does sound to me as if your son is experiencing these types of anxieties.

 If that’s the case, he is in a sensitive development stage and everything you can do to make him feel secure will actually help him getting passed this stage more quickly.

 So, your instinct to NOT let him cry is completely right!
 It doesn’t really matter how good intentions grandma might have; your son needs you now or whoever else he is secure with.

 At daycare, explain to his daycare nurse that he is in a sensitive period and simply needs to be cuddled, held and cared for.
 Letting babies “cry it out” at this stage might actually simply make things worse.
 They cry for a reason!

 To help him get used to load sounds, maybe try and play some games with him, clapping hands or playing a drum for example, to help him realize that load sounds can be fun instead of frightening.